 King County Superior Court

 We are open for essential services.
-Below are operational summaries for each department and view each department’s home page, using the navigation bar on the left, for additional information.
+Below are operational summaries for each department and please view each department’s home page, using the left menu bar, for additional information.

 Update from the Superior Court regarding Novel Coronavirus (COVID-19) Response Activities